Working Papers

 [Abstract | Draft]

-FinTech & Financial Frictions: The Rise of Revenue-Based Financing (with Claire Shi and Rowan Clarke).
-Updated 2024.
+Revenue-Based Financing (with Claire Shi and Rowan Clarke).
+Updated 2025.
 Reject & Resubmit at Review of Financial Studies

 Published Papers